YOUNG ADULT and ORTHODOX CHRISTIAN FELLOWSHIP MINISTRY

 Ascension's program builds on the efforts of the Orthodox Christian Fellowship (OCF), a national collegiate campus ministry program charged with keeping Orthodox college students connected to each other and to the Orthodox faith while they are away at school; and, the Young Adult League (YAL), a Metropolis of Chicago Ministry which aims to inspire and empower young adults’ holistic & authentic connection to Christ in His church.

-Ascension is committed to building a strong and engaging ministry for this age group and maintains an email list for this ministry in order to stay in contact and share upcoming events and initiatives.
+YOUNG ADULTS Ascension is committed to building a strong and engaging ministry for this age group and maintains an email list of Young Adults who have graduated college in order to stay in contact and share upcoming events and initiatives.
 Please email Alex Karkazis at alexanderckarkazis@gmail.com to be added to our email list and stay connected.

 Upcoming Ascension events as well as Orthodox Young Adult programs, opportunities and events are posted below.
 Scholarship programs are also linked below.